 - size of the bony sella, expanded or not, is useful, gives you an idea of the size of the surgical corridor

-- this is best assessed on CT but is visible also on post contrast coronal T1 images
+- this is best assessed by CT but is visible also on post contrast coronal T1 images

 - the location of sphenoid septum helps guide transsphenoidal approach and ensures that the pituitary fossa is entered rather than adjacent cavernous sinus or orbit